DiogoAADCosta/guitar-diagnostic-system/engines/README.md

 # Engines

-This folder contains the core logic engines used in the system.
+This folder contains the core execution layers of the system.

-Each engine is responsible for a different type of evaluation:
+Each engine is responsible for a distinct part of the diagnostic process:

-- Behavioral engine (captures user patterns and tendencies)
+- Behavioral Engine → interprets response patterns
-- Validation engine (checks correctness of answers)
+- Validation Engine → evaluates correctness and controls test flow

-Each engine evolves through multiple versions to improve:

-- Code structure
-- Data modeling
-- Logic clarity
-- Scalability
+Both engines evolve independently through versioned iterations,
+improving structure, logic, and scalability over time.